 - Total Cost is $ 2,350,000

-- These costs are used by the management of the company for planning the process of future production and ways to increase the company’s efficiencies.
+- The management of the company uses these costs for planning the process of future production and ways to increase the company’s efficiencies.

-- The situations that would prevail in the future in any company or industry is not certain and different factors affects the company which makes it difficult to make the correct estimation of the standard cost of the production of goods or of provision of the services by a company as while calculating such costs, past experiences, as well as the future expense forecast, is required.
+- The situations that would prevail in the future in any company or industry is not certain.
+Different factors affect the company, which makes it challenging to make the correct estimation of the standard cost of the production of goods or the provision of the services by a company while calculating such costs, past experiences, as well as future expense forecast, is required.

-- In case the actual cost of the company is higher than the standard cost then the company has an unfavorable variance whereas if the actual cost is less than the standard cost then the company has a favorable variance.
+- In case the actual cost of the company is higher than the standard cost, then the company has an unfavorable variance.
+In contrast, if the actual cost is less than the standard cost, then the company has a favorable variance.
 The variances so arrived help the management in evaluating the reason for variances so that appropriate actions could be taken.

-It is the cost which is estimated by the company which occurs normally during the production of the goods or service i.e., the amount which the company expects to spend on the production.
-It is used by the management of the company for planning the process of future production, ways to increase the efficiencies, and to determine the reasonability of the actual costs of the period.
+It is the cost which is estimated by the company which normally occurs during the production of the goods or services, i.e., the amount company expects to spend on the production.
+It is used by the management for planning the process of the future output, ways to increase the efficiencies and to determine the reasonability of the actual costs of the period.
 However, the task of setting the standard cost of production is difficult one as it requires a high degree of technical skill and the efforts of the person responsible for setting the same.